NextDev65/ScriptBox/appscmd/.README/GetHub.md

 ## Description

 `GetHub.ps1` is a PowerShell script designed to fetch the latest release assets from a GitHub repository.
-It takes the repository owner, repository name, and a regex pattern as parameters, and then fetches and downloads the release assets that match the given pattern.
+You can provide either a file name to get a specific file or a regex pattern to get a file with a matching file name.

 ## Prerequisites